acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

   If yes, it should appear as if in one frame the DPA-A turned off.
 * Convene a telecon at the next reasonable moment.
 * As soon as the time of the shutdown is known, inform ``sot_yellow_alert``.
-* Identify whether or not additional comm time is needed and if so ask the Lead Systems Engineer to request it.
+* Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
 * Prepare a CAP to power back on the DPA-A and submit it for review.
+DPA-A shutdowns also
+  require:

+  - Reloading the patches
+  - Restarting DEA housekeeping
-DPA-A shutdowns also require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
-If *Chandra* is heading into the radiation belts, it may be necessary to also issue a ``WSVIDALLDN`` command to power off the video boards.
+  - Resetting the focal plane temperature to -121 :math:`^\circ{\rm C}`.
+  - If *Chandra* is heading into the radiation belts, it may be necessary to also issue a ``WSVIDALLDN`` command to power off the video boards.

 * Execute the CAP at the next available comm.
 Reloading the flight software patches can take a half an hour, so ensure that there is enough time in the comm to execute the entire procedure.